SlicBeat Documentation

 Song Mode

 The Song view is the top-level arrangement.
 It's a grid of up to 256 rows × 8 tracks.
-Each cell references a chain.
+Each cell references a sequence.
 The sequencer plays each row from left to right (all 8 tracks simultaneously), then moves to the next row.

 Instruments